The 8 best image-to-text apps for Android in 2023!

 The second of the best image-to-text apps for Android is Text Scanner [OCR].
 It offers full support to 50 languages, and it even lets you scan handwritten documents.
 Of course, those won’t be as precise, but even so, it is probably the best option in this list.

 To use Text Scanner [OCR], you simply need to download it by following this link.
 Then, tap the camera icon and take the picture to transcribe.
 You can also import images from your gallery.

 3. Text Fairy

-Another app with extensive language support is Text Fairy, one that requires that you download a different language pack for each language.
+Another of the best image-to-text apps with extensive language support is Text Fairy, one that requires that you download a different language pack for each language.
 Unlike the previous option, scanning images to grab text requires you to follow more steps, so it is harder to use it to get the text from many images.

 However, Text Fairy lets you get the text from a part of the image.
 Go to the Play Store to download the app and follow these steps:

-1 – Open up ther app and tap the camera icon to take a picture or the gallery icon to choose a preexisting image from your gallery;
+1 – Open up the app and tap the camera icon to take a picture or the gallery icon to choose a preexisting image from your gallery;

 2 – Choose the area of the image that you want to get the text and tap the arrow icon to continue;

 3 – Choose if the text will be shown in one or two columns and what language is the text;

 4 – Tap Start and wait for it to be done